anusha267/Bookeely-backend/README.md

-# Bookeely
+# bookenzy

-Bookeely is a Node.js application for user authentication and management using JWT (JSON Web Tokens).
+bookenzy is a Node.js application for user authentication and management using JWT (JSON Web Tokens).
 Built with TypeScript and Express, it allows users to securely register and log in.

 ## Features